We have accumulated quite a few of the questions we are often asked about the vasectomy reversal procedure and provide these with their answers below.

 We recommend semen tests at 2 monthly intervals after the op.
 We will give the request forms to have this arranged through the GP or through a fertility clinic.
 The cost of doing the test will have to be paid by you as our procedure cost does not include this cost.
 It would be unfair to include this cost as many of our patients come from distant places and they will not be able to avail the facility of sending the samples to our local lab..

-Yes, almost always.
+Yes, almost always if you had some sperms in the semen after the inital operation.
 The most common problem with reversal surgery is the formation of scar tissue at the junction.
 Removal of the scarred tube and microsurgically re-joining the vas is highly effective.
 We advise prior assessment and consultation here at the clinic.

 Certainly, yes.
 Your chances may be reduced slightly below the average if you have undergone PESA sperm extraction.